adrianov/db_report/README.md

 ### Parallel Processing

-The `--parallel` option enables parallel processing of tables, which can significantly speed up analysis when dealing with multiple tables.
+Parallel processing is enabled by default to significantly speed up analysis when dealing with multiple tables.
 Each table is analyzed in a separate process, utilizing all available CPU cores.

 - By default, the number of parallel processes is auto-detected based on your system's processor count.
 - You can specify a custom number of processes with `--parallel-processes NUM`.
 - Each process creates its own database connection, so ensure your database server can handle the additional connections.
-- The `parallel` gem is required for this feature.
-It's included in the Gemfile.

 **Note:** When using parallel processing, the total number of database connections can be high (processes × pool size).
 Adjust your database server's connection limit accordingly.